imran110219/Java-World/JavaDataModel.md

 # Java Data Model
 Java Data Model is the java class which contains variables  and getters setters method for the variables.
-Data can used by any method via java object.
+Java class object can used for passing data one method to another method.

 **Java Data Model Types**
 1. JavaBeans
 2. POJO
-3. Value Object
-4. Data Transfer Object
+3. Data Transfer Object

 **JavaBeans**
 JavaBeans is a portable, platform-independent model written in Java Programming Language.
 Its components are referred to as beans.
 In simple terms, JavaBeans are classes which encapsulate several objects into a single object.
 It helps in accessing these object from multiple places.
 JavaBeans contains several elements like Constructors, Getter/Setter Methods and much more.